Defeat in law, especially immigration law, should be taken with a grain of salt. It is not uncommon for policies and principles to change over time.

 And lost it on a lonely highway

-Since the inception of temporary protected status, immigrants living in the United States under TPS protections, like human beings across the globe, have been subject to the love bug at a moment’s notice.
+Since the inception of Temporary Protected Status, immigrants living in the United States under TPS protections, like human beings across the globe, have been subject to the love bug at a moment’s notice.

 Nonetheless, the government has not been willing to disregard requirements like unlawful entry or unlawful status for such individuals.

-For many couples, this interpretation has hindered the efforts of U.S. citizen or lawful permanent resident spouses to legalize the status of their spouses.
+The net effect is to hinder efforts of U.S. citizen or lawful permanent resident spouses to legalize the status of their spouses.